Inoshas/Outfit-Today/README.md

 ### Content:
 The main javasript, HTML and CSS files are named as 'outfit_today.js', 'outfit_today.html' and 'outfit_today.css' respectlively.

+## How to use
+After downloading all required files, launch 'outfit_today.html' in any browser.
+Your location can be manually added, or you can provide a software access to it.
+Enter any city into the space provided in front of the city to search for the current weather and the forecast for today.

 ## Contributors

 - [Inosha Sugathapala](https://github.com/Inoshas)